uchicago-capp-30320/new-arrivals-chi/docs/endpoints/admin.md

   }
   ```

-### From the admin dashboard, change org status
+### Change Organization Status from Admin Dashboard
 - **Endpoint**: `POST /status`
-- **Description**: Update org status to VISIBLE, INVISIBLE, SUSPEND
+- **Description**: Update organization status to VISIBLE, INVISIBLE, or SUSPEND.
 - **Responses**:
-  - `200 OK`: Admin page content retrieved successfully.
+  - `200 OK`: Organization status updated successfully.
-  - `401 Unauthorized`: Unauthorized access attempt.
+  - `401 Unauthorized`: Unauthorized action.
   - `500 Internal Server Error`: Indicates a server error.

 ## Set Up and Update a New Organization

 ### Create Organization Account
 - **Endpoint**: `POST /add_organization`
-- **Description**: Admins add a new organization with required information like username (email), temporary password, and other profile details and sends an email with a temporary password and a link for the organization to reset their password
+- **Description**: Admins add a new organization with required information like username (email), temporary password, and other profile details.
+An email is sent with a temporary password and a link for the organization to reset their password.
 - **Responses**:
   - `200 OK`: Organization created successfully.
   - `400 Bad Request`: Invalid data provided.
   - `500 Internal Server Error`: Indicates a server error.

 ### Edit Organization Info
 - **Endpoint**: `POST /edit_organization`
-- **Description**:  Validates the token from the email to ensure it's valid for resetting the organization's password.
+- **Description**: Update the organization's profile information.
+Validates the token from the email to ensure it's valid for resetting the organization's password.
 Set a new password for the organization account after validating the token.
 - **Request Body**:
   - `token`: The unique token from the reset email.
   - `new_password`: The new password to be set.
   - `confirm_password`: Confirmation of the new password.
 - **Responses**:
-  - `200 OK`: Password reset successfully.
+  - `200 OK`: Organization profile updated successfully.
   - `400 Bad Request`: Invalid token, password mismatch, or other validation error.
   - `500 Internal Server Error`: Indicates a server error.